soumilk/HackerRank_Solutions/Data Structure/Trees/README.md

 ### Trees Data Structure Programming Solutions

-This folder contains the solutions to the problems of DP from Hackerrank
+This folder contains the solutions to the problems of Trees from Hackerrank

 |S.no|Problems        |Solution File                  |Complexity                   | Difficulty   |
 |----|----------------|-------------------------------|-----------------------------|--------------|